tier4/callback_isolated_executor/cie_thread_configurator/README.md

 ```

 ### EDF Scheduler
-For threads operating on the FIFO scheduler, you can specify the parameters named `runtime`, `deadline`, and `period`.
+For threads operating on the EDF scheduler, you can specify the parameters named `runtime`, `deadline`, and `period`.

 ```yaml
   - id: xxxxx